Best FPL Goalkeepers to pick in Gameweek 25

 Rotating goalkeepers

 In this strategy, you pick two 4.5m, or 5.0m goalkeepers that rotates very well.
-So, when the first one has home fixture, the other one has an away fixture.
+So, when the first one has a home fixture, the other one has an away fixture.
 And the other way around.

 Or when the first one has an easy fixture, the other one has a tough fixture.
 The idea is, that you will exploit this rotation (of H/A, or fixtures), to maximize the point output from your goalkeepers, as you will always play the one with the better fixture.

 The expected output of this strategy varies.
-You could score even 180+ points through the season with this strategy, if your goalkeepers score points in fixtures when you want them to score.
+You could score even 180+ points through the season with this strategy if your goalkeepers score points in fixtures when you want them to score.
 But if not, you might be actually losing points, as you might bench the big hauls.

 • Total costs = 4.5 + 4.5 = 9m